shrimo/SLAMBox/README.md

 ### Simultaneous localization and mapping

-Simultaneous localization and mapping ([SLAM][def]) is the computational problem of constructing or updating a map of an unknown environment while simultaneously keeping track of an agent's location within it.
+SLAM is the computational problem of constructing or updating a map of an unknown environment while simultaneously keeping track of an agent's location within it.
 While this initially appears to be a chicken or the egg problem, there are several algorithms known to solve it in, at least approximately, tractable time for certain environments.
 Popular approximate solution methods include the particle filter, extended Kalman filter, covariance intersection, and GraphSLAM.
 SLAM algorithms are based on concepts in computational geometry and computer vision, and are used in robot navigation, robotic mapping and odometry for virtual reality or augmented reality.

+The basic graph for SLAM in SLAMBOX consists of the following nodes: **Camera, DetectorDescriptor, MatchPoints, Triangulate, Open3DMap.** There are also nodes for optimization and elimination of erroneous feature points: **DNNMask, GeneralGraphOptimization, LineModelOptimization, KalmanFilterOptimization.**

 <br>

 ![Screenshot03](doc/screenshot03.png)
-<sup>Application interface 01<sup>
+<sup>examples/slambox_dnn.json<sup>

 ## The following libraries are used in development

 - [**OpenCV**](https://opencv.org/) (Open Source Computer Vision Library) is a library of programming functions mainly aimed at real-time computer vision.
 Originally developed by Intel, it was later supported by Willow Garage then Itseez (which was later acquired by Intel).
 The library is cross-platform and free for use under the open-source Apache 2 License.
 Starting with 2011, OpenCV features GPU acceleration for real-time operations.

 - [**NumPy**](https://numpy.org/) is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.